What is vibe coding? The plain-English guide for 2026

 Vibe coding itself is a method, not a product.
 The security posture depends on what tool you use and what guardrails are in place.
 Consumer-grade AI chatbots with no security layer?
 Risky.
 An enterprise platform with SSO, RBAC, audit trails, and separated security infrastructure?
 As safe as any other development method.

 The data: Carnegie Mellon research found that 61% of AI-generated solutions are functionally correct but only 10.5% are secure.
-That's not an argument against vibe coding.
-It's an argument for platforms that handle security independently of the AI-generated code.
+Which is exactly why the platform matters.
+The tool you use needs to handle security independently of the AI-generated code.

 Full analysis with specific risk vectors and mitigation strategies: Is vibe coding safe?